 How Chögyam Trungpa Defines Spiritual Narcissism

 Chogyam Trungpa, a Buddhist teacher, is credited with coining the term spiritual narcissism.
-He believed that the ego’s number one job is to look out for number one.
+He believed the ego’s number one job is to look out for number one.
 That is not necessarily a bad thing in and of itself.
 It is human nature, and frankly, quite wise, to protect oneself throughout life.
 This includes physical protection as well as emotional.

 But when the ego protects itself to the exclusion of all other aspects of life and relationship, things go awry.
-And in spiritual terms, Mr. Trungpa explains that the person will go through the motions of spiritual growth without internalizing it in their heart.
+And in spiritual terms, Mr. Trungpa explains the person will go through the motions of spiritual growth without internalizing it in their heart.
 Because they have gone through the motions, they incorrectly assume that they have grown spiritually.
 Their knowledge has indeed grown, but their heart and spirituality has not.
 They have merely learned how to do various things to make them look spiritual.
+They have checked off boxes.
 This quote from Mr. Trungpa perfectly sums up what he believes happens to create spiritual narcissism:

 “Walking the spiritual path properly is a very subtle process; it is not something to jump into naively.
 There are numerous sidetracks which lead to a distorted, ego-centered version of spirituality; we can deceive ourselves into thinking we are developing spiritually when instead we are strengthening our egocentricity through spiritual techniques.”